dailybruin/the-stack/_posts/2021-11-1-dining-halls.md

 <select id="Day"></select>

 <div class = 'bar_chart'><canvas id = 'barChart'></canvas></div>
-<p class = 'caption'>Data for each day and each dining hall was averaged over 30-minute periods.
+<p class = 'caption'>Data for the line charts was collected from Sep.
+20, 2021 to Oct.
+17, 2021.
+Data for each day and each dining hall was averaged over 30-minute periods.
 If the average was between 0 and 1 swipe, the average was rounded up to 1.</p>

 Dinner is the busiest period for the three dining halls, with traffic peaking between 6 p.m. and 7 p.m.
 Average traffic at the peak half-hour periods may reach over 300 swipes for the residential restaurants.
 De Neve, the dining hall with the most total swipes, has an average of over 350 swipes during its busiest period of 7 p.m. to 7:30 p.m. on Sundays.

 For most takeout options, peak meal periods tend to be for lunch on weekdays.
 Traffic stays consistent throughout most of the day, except for a peak between 11 a.m. and 12 p.m.

 Unlike the takeout options, day-to-day traffic patterns for The Study remain consistently high for lunch and dinner.
 The Study is only open for breakfast on weekdays and traffic significantly increases at around 8 a.m. and tends to peak by 9 a.m.

 ### Other Food Options

 In response to the high wait times across all dining halls, UCLA UCLA brought food trucks that accept swipes to the Hill to attempt to reduce wait lines at other dining locations.
 Food trucks are on location every day from 11 a.m. to 11 p.m. but close between lunch and dinner from 3 p.m. to 5 p.m.
 Additionally, students are able to trade in their meal swipes for Associated Students UCLA restaurant vouchers at their residential hall front desk.
 The Daily Bruin was unable to acquire data about either meal swipes exchanged for food trucks or ASUCLA restaurant vouchers.

 ### About the Data

 The Stack obtained meal plan swipe data from UCLA Housing for the period of Sep.
 24, 2021 to Oct.
 17, 2021.
 The data contained a record of each meal transaction, including the dining location, meal plan type and time stamp.